Hydroxychloroquine

 Based on its ongoing analysis of the EUA and emerging scientific data, the FDA determined that chloroquine and hydroxychloroquine are unlikely to be effective in treating COVID-19 for the authorized uses in the EUA.
 Additionally, in light of ongoing serious cardiac adverse events and other potential serious side effects, the known and potential benefits of chloroquine and hydroxychloroquine no longer outweigh the known and potential risks for the authorized use.

-On May 27 France banned hydroxychloroquine to treat COVID-19, after having been used for months.
-On June 15 the Food and Drug Administration (FDA) revokes the Emergency Use Authorization (EUA) for Chloroquine and Hydroxychloroquine in the United States, after having been used for months.
-On June 16 Britain's drug regulator suspended hydroxychloroquine trial recruitment after having been used for months.
-So I wonder whether all those months that medical professionals used HCQ and CQ on themselves (as a prophylactic) and on patients (as a treatment) was just a completely useless practice without any positive effect.
+So all those months that medical professionals used HCQ and CQ on themselves, as a prophylactic, and on patients, as a treatment, was just a completely useless practice without any positive effect?
 Impossible.
 The FDA, which was formed in 1906 with the aim of protecting public health, has close ties with the pharmaceutical industry.
-The result after more than a century of FDA's existence is that there is a very unhealthy American population plagued by obesity and many other health issues. see also UNhealth.
+The result after more than a century of FDA's existence is that there is a very unhealthy American population plagued by obesity and many other health issues.
+See UNhealth.

 Vaccine race (June-July)